MicrosoftDocs/fabric-docs/docs/data-factory/connector-odata.md

 |Organizational account| | √|

 >[!Note]
->For information about the OData connection in Dataflow Gen2, go to [OData in dataflows](./connector-odata-dataflows.md).
+>For information about the OData connection in Dataflow Gen2, go to [Connect to OData in dataflows](./connector-odata-dataflows.md).

 ## Prerequisites